Shop

 Dusselier became a pioneer in natural wine (you know, like Jesus, some might say).
 Since 2005, he has imported the beverage to Belgium for all to enjoy.

 But in Flanders, you can only start brewing in an industrial or building area.
-And to spontaneously ferment and import wine, “You can imagine that the industrial area was not the place for us,” said Dusselier.
+And to spontaneously ferment and import wine, “You can imagine that the industrial area was not the place for us,” he says.

-Looking around, he quickly realized the building he needed with plenty of space at a reasonable price didn’t exist.
+Looking around, Dusselier quickly realized the building he needed with plenty of space at a reasonable price didn’t exist.

 Until he saw a little church in the Netherlands nearby where he lives on the border.

-“I said that’s it,” exclaimed Dusselier, who quickly phoned bishops in Bruges and Ghent to inquire about churches looking to sell.
+“I said that’s it,” exclaims Dusselier, who quickly phoned bishops in Bruges and Ghent to inquire about churches looking to sell.

 The first laughed him off the phone.
 The latter gave him twenty names within twenty-five kilometers.
-Dusselier visited thirteen, but, “When I came here, I thought this is the place,” he said.
+Dusselier visited thirteen, but, “When I came here, I thought this is the place,” he says.

 In 2016, Dusselier bought the abandoned church for $300k, less than what most Americans pay for a house these days.